 The liquidity risk is monitored and controlled through accumulated liquidity gaps.
 These gaps are built through maturities and cash flows from payments of the different instruments of the balance sheet, both assets and liabilities, creating thus a daily gap corresponding to the differences between payment obligations and receivables generated day to day.
-Cash flows include contractual maturity cash flows of the Brokerage Firm (incoming and outgoing cash / interest receipt).
+Cash flows include contractual maturity cash flows of the Brokerage Firm (incoming and outgoing cash).

-Liquidity gaps to measure liquidity risk at the closing of December 2019 and the annual average are shown below:
+Liquidity gaps to measure liquidity risk at the closing of December 2020 and the annual average are shown below:

-Sensitivity 1bp December 2019 Average position 30 days accumulated gap (MXN+UDIs + USD) - - Liquid assets (Under regulatory metric) 1,217 1,257
+Sensitivity 1bp December 2020 Average position Liquid assets (Under regulatory metric) \$ 1,773 1,700

-For the Brokerage Firm, the gap at the month-end of December 2019 was zero, considering that the available-for-sale securities position of the Brokerage Firm was \$0, therefore, at the month-end of December 2019 the Brokerage Firm does not present any position in available-for-sale securities.
+For the Brokerage Firm, the gap at the month-end of December 2020 was zero, considering that the available-for-sale securities position of the Brokerage Firm was zero, therefore, at the month-end of December 2020 the Brokerage Firm does not present any position in available-for-sale securities.